Schedule a Consultation

 2. Use "I" Statements, Not "You Always..."

-When conflict flares, it's easy to launch into accusations: "You always leave your clothes on the floor!" or "You never listen to me!"
-This type of language immediately puts your partner on the defensive.
+When conflict flares, it is easy to launch into accusations: "You always leave your clothes on the floor!" or "You never listen to me!"
+This language immediately puts your partner on the defensive.
 Instead, shift to "I" statements that express your feelings and needs without blame.
-For example, try, "I feel frustrated when clothes are left on the floor because it makes the room feel messy to me," or "I feel unheard when I'm interrupted."
-This approach focuses on your experience and invites your partner to understand, rather than to defend themselves.

 3. Take a Break When Emotions Run High